pfatyga/Study-Planner-Web-App/README.md

-# Database Practicum (CS 443) Project: Study Planner Web App
+# Study Planner Web App

-This is the repository for the Database Practicum (CS 443) project.
+This is the repository for our Study Planner Web Application

 ## Build